david-acker/ThrottlingSample/README.md

 chmod +x start.sh client-test.sh
 ```

-## Running
+### Usage

 Run `./start.sh` to start the ASP.NET Core sample application.

+#### Testing

+Optionally, run `./client-test.sh` to test the download throttling functionality, after starting the sample application.

+This test script uses `curl` to make several requests to the sample application's `GET /minimal/throttled` and prints the average download speed of each request (in bytes per second) to the console.
+The actual download speeds average 99,000 bytes (0.099 MBs) per second, and do not exceed the enforced limit of 0.1 MBs per second.

+### Endpoints

-The sample includes the following endpoints, all of which return the sample CSV file included with the project:
+The sample includes the following endpoints, all of which return the sample CSV file included with the project.

-### Minimal Endpoints
+#### Minimal Endpoints

-- Throttled:
+Throttled:
   - `GET /minimal/throttled`: limited to 0.1 MBs per second

-- Not Throttled:
+Not Throttled:
   - `GET /minimal/not-throttled`

-### Controller Endpoints
+#### Controller Endpoints

-- Throttled:
+Throttled:
   - `GET /controller/throttled`: limited to 0.1 MBs per second
   - `GET /controller/throttled-override`: limited to 0.2 MBs per second

-- Not Throttled:
+Not Throttled:
   - `GET /controller/not-throttled`

-## Testing

-Run `./client-test.sh` to test the download throttling functionality.
-The script makes several requests to the sample application's `GET /minimal/throttled` using `curl` and prints the average download speed (in bytes per second) when each request completes.

-The actual download speeds average 99,000 bytes (0.099 MBs) per second and do not exceed the enforced limit of 0.1 MBs per second.

 ## Future Enhancements